 In addition, USCIS will take your fingerprints and conduct a check of your criminal and FBI records (if any).

 Your application for DACA renewal must contain payment of the filing fees for Forms I-812D and Form I-765 as well as biometrics.
-The total (as of December, 2014) is $465.
-In some circumstances, USCIS may grant a fee exemption (waiver) for applicants who fall below the U.S. poverty line.
+The total (as of early 2023) is $495.
+You can submit either by mail or online.